-Namibia: Interest Grows In Africa’s Oil-And-Gas Hot-Spot - Africa.com
+Namibia: Interest grows in Africa’s oil-and-gas hot-spot - Africa.com

 Namibia is working to change this.
 The country’s national oil company, Namcor, aspires to become a fully fledged operator by expanding into the downstream and sustainable sectors (including hydrogen and synthetic fuels).
 Namcor has taken an investor-friendly approach, its fiscals stack up well, and terms remain highly attractive to investors, as it looks to move the sector from the exploration to the production phase.

+Distributed by APO Group on behalf of AOW: Investing in African Energy.

-- Owned by Sankofa Events, AOW: Investing in African Energy is Africa’s leading oil, gas & energy event, uniting industry leaders to develop policy, share discoveries, secure investment, and shape Africa’s energy future.
+Owned by Sankofa Events, AOW (https://AOWEnergy.com): Investing in African Energy is Africa’s leading oil, gas&energy event, uniting industry leaders to develop policy, share discoveries, secure investment, and shape Africa’s energy future.
 The event runs from 7 – 10 October 2024 at the CTICC 2, Cape Town.